 A visual treat that punches well above its weight, the Infinix Hot S3 is super easy on the eyes and comes with a 20 MP selfie camera that’s hard to beat in any segment.
 The phone’s also got a fairly hefty 5.65 inch display screen with an 18:9 aspect ratio.
 Possessing a sleek, sturdy build made of quality plastic and curved edges, it is powered by the Snapdragon 430 SoC, an octa-core process that clocks at 1.4 GHz.
 For buyers looking for a multimedia package, the Hot S3 is a steal simply because it has one of the best displays in its price range.
 Go for it if you’re a avid video gamer, or for a great Netflix experience on your commute home.

-Honor, Huawei’s youth-focused smartphone label, is a powerhouse in the budget phone market, churning out affordable models packed with features.
+Honor, Huawei’s youth-focused smartphone brand, is a powerhouse in the budget phone market, churning out affordable models packed with features.
 The Honor 7A, latest in this long line of releases, is one of the first smartphones to bring face unlock, a 13+2MP dual rear camera and 18:9 displays to this price range.
 Packing 3GB of RAM and 32GB of storage, the 7A, launched on Flipkart alone, also boasts a Qualcomm Snapdragon 430 SoC processor.
 If you’re looking play it safe with one of the best rear cameras in the segment, you’re in safe hands with Honor.

 Redmi Note 5